OpenDAoC/OpenDAoC-Website/src/content/docs/docs/what-is-opendaoc.md

 tableOfContents: false
 ---

-OpenDAoC is a .Net 6.0 application that emulates a DAoC server.
+OpenDAoC is a free and open-source server emulator for the MMORPG Dark Age of Camelot.

 OpenDAOC is provided as source code and can be compiled and run on Windows or Linux.
 It is also provided as a Docker container that can be run on any platform that supports Docker.

 Originally, we were a fork of the [Dawn of Light][1] project, and it was known as Atlas.